tabler/tabler/src/pages/_docs/cursors.md

 - `.cursor-not-allowed` - a cursor which shows that a user is not allowed to perform an action on an element
 - `.cursor-zoom-in` - a cursor which shows that a user can zoom in
 - `.cursor-zoom-out` - a cursor which shows that a user can zoom out
+- `.cursor-default` - the default cursor
+- `.cursor-none` - no cursor
+- `.cursor-help` - a cursor which shows that help information is available
+- `.cursor-progress` - a cursor which shows that an action is in progress
+- `.cursor-wait` - a cursor which shows that a user cannot interact with the element because it is busy
+- `.cursor-text` - a cursor which shows that a user can type
+- `.cursor-v-text` - a cursor which shows that a user can type in a vertical text input
+- `.cursor-grab` - a cursor which shows that a user can grab an element
+- `.cursor-grabbing` - a cursor which shows that a user is grabbing an element

 {% capture code %}
 <div class="row text-center">